Buyer’s Remorse Not a Sufficient Basis to Set Aside Domestic Contract: O’Dacre v. Cross 2019 ONSC 2265

 The father then claimed that he signed the Minutes of Settlement under duress; namely, he had been pressured to do so by the mediator.
 In fact, the mediator said that “it may get worse for you” if the father did not agree to the Minutes of Settlement.
 The father faced additional concerns that he would incur thousands of dollars in legal costs if the matter proceeded to arbitration.

 Justice Charney found that this was the nature of mediation; cost consequences and warnings to promote settlement are common practice within mediation.
 Often, these warnings are true, and it is important for the mediator to bring relevant considerations to the parties’ attention.
 These factors, though they may have influenced the father’s decision, did not rise to the level of duress.
 Finally, the father claimed that he was suffering from depression and addiction issues when he signed the Minutes of Settlement, however there was no evidence to suggest that he lacked legal capacity to enter into an agreement at the time.
 Accordingly, the father’s motion for summary judgment was dismissed, along with his claim to set aside the Minutes of Settlement.

 Discuss Your Case with an Experienced Divorce Attorney

 Contact the Ontario divorce lawyers at Feldstein Family Law Group P.C. if you require legal representation or are interested in pursuing a modification.
 We can examine your case, explain your legal options, and help you file a Motion to Change at the appropriate court.

-Contact Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free consultation.
+Contact Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free in-office consultation.
 We also serve Mississauga, Oakville, Vaughan, and Markham.